The Capstone Races ~ The fastest way to find Zen

 - There is a distance for everyone, bring the family!

 - This is a fun event!
 Some may decide they have more fun when they make it competitive but remember encouraging and accepting new people into our trail running tribe is what this event is all about.

 - You will learn firsthand how awesome trail running is.

-- While the 10k course is certainly a course worthy of challenging the best trail runners out there, it is also doable for new racers ready to learn how capable they are.
+- While the course is certainly challenging for the best trail runners out there, it is also doable for new racers ready to learn how capable they are.
 Trust us, you will consider this a capstone event in your year, and possibly your life!

 Starting in the counter-clockwise direction, competitors run the loop in alternating directions (washing machine style) to cover their race distance (10k=1 Loop, 1/2Marathon=2 Loops, 50k=5 Loops).
 FYI: We want to offer you a trail tip!
 Run at full speed at the gun if you are interested in becoming the living definition of Zen.
 You will climb and descend 1,000 feet per lap.
 If you are still running by lap 4 of the 50K, you are our hero.

 Location: Moe’s Valley in St. George Utah.
 1388 W. 2130 S. St. George, UT 84770 (see map below)

 Note: If you feel like you are going to school on a Saturday, yes you are heading in the correct direction.
 Only don’t actually go in to the school, it’s most likely closed for the weekend and that would not be where the race starts.

 Start Time: HIGH NOON

 - 50k – $110 before October 1st : $120 before the close of online registration (Midnight 11/26/2023) : $150 day of the event